 5.3.2 Termination Due to Disability: In the event that the Minister is found eligible for long-term disability benefits and/or is absent from work or physically unable to perform duties at the conclusion of the Extended Medical Leave outlined in Section 4.7, the Congregation has the right to terminate the Minister’s employment upon written notice to the Minister.
 The Minister will receive any long-term disability benefits to which Minister is entitled under any insurance plans.
 The Congregation’s payments for the Minister’s benefits will cease immediately upon termination, but the Minister will receive any vested retirement benefits or insurance continuation rights provided by law, insurance contracts, or plan documents.

-5.3.3 [If the Congregation provides a Parsonage, add]: Parsonage upon Minister’s Death or Termination Due to Disability.
-In the event of the Minister’s death, the parsonage will be available for continued use by the Minister’s family for at least three months on the same financial terms as to the Minister.
-In case of a termination due to disability, as defined above in 5.3.2, the Minister may remain in the parsonage for three months following notice of termination.

 5.4 Administrative Leave/Suspension: The Board may place a Minister on administrative leave, with pay at its discretion, to allow for an investigation of any complaints or concerns.

 5.4.1 If the personal or ethical behavior of the Minister results in the Minister being suspended from fellowship by the Ministerial Fellowship Committee, or charges filed by a law enforcement agency, then the Board may suspend the Minister from duties, with or without compensation, until the matter is resolved.
 If the suspension is without compensation, the Minister may use earned vacation.
 If the matter is resolved and the Minister is returned to service, then all leave time will be returned to the Minister, and the Minister will be fully compensated for any unpaid time.